-3.1 Labelling of irradiated food in Australia and New Zealand
+3.2 Labelling of irradiated food in Australia and New Zealand

 Standard 1.5.3 requires that if foods have been irradiated or contain irradiated ingredients or components, and are available for retail sale in Australia or New Zealand, then the label must carry a statement to the effect that the food/ingredient/component has been treated with ionising radiation.
+The labelling requirements will apply to permissions that may arise from this application to irradiate apple, apricot, cherry, nectarine, peach, plum, honeydew, rockmelon, scaloppini, strawberry, table grape and zucchini (courgette).
+FSANZ is not proposing to make any exceptions or changes to how the labelling requirements would apply to these irradiated fruits and vegetables.

 If an irradiated food or food containing irradiated ingredients/components is exempt from bearing a label when provided for retail sale (e.g. unpackaged fruits or vegetables, or ready to eat foods) then a statement that the food, ingredient or component of the food has been treated with ionising radiation must be located on or in connection with the display of the food.
-This statement also applies to ingredients (i.e. on the label of a food made from irradiated tomatoes/capsicums), although subclause 6(2) of Standard 1.5.3 allows for this statement to appear as part of the declaration of that ingredient/component (e.g. within an ingredient list) on the label.
+This statement also applies to ingredients, although subclause 6(2) of Standard 1.5.3 allows for this statement to appear as part of the declaration of that ingredient/component (e.g. within an ingredient list) on the label.

-Standard 1.5.3 provides three examples of how the required statement can be displayed on irradiated food for retail sale.
+Standard 1.5.3 provides two examples of the required statement that can be displayed on irradiated food for retail sale.
 These examples are:

-- Treated with ionising radiation

-- Treated with ionising electrons

-- Irradiated (name of food).
+- treated with ionising radiation - irradiated (name of food).